Andrew Curry: Career

 In 2007 he founded iCandy Productions with business partner Cameron Nugent, and has made numerous short films, music videos and corporate presentations.
 In 2010 he was awarded funding to produce a short film, Spider Walk through Film Victoria's 'Propellor Shorts' funding scheme.

-In September 2010, it was announced that Curry would be reprising his role as Woody in Neighbours.
-Numerous producer roles have since followed, with 2017 marking the completion of his debut feature film, A Boy Called Sailboat, written and directed by long-time collaborator Cameron Nugent.
+Numerous producer roles have since followed, with 2017 marking the completion of his debut feature film, A Boy Called Sailboat, written and directed by Cameron Nugent.
+From 2017 to 2018 he spent time in Montana, USA, as a producer on the period feature film Robert the Bruce.
+2018 saw him tour the live soundtrack performance of the feature film A Boy Called Sailboat with the Grigoryan Brothers around Australia.

-Other skills possessed by Curry are editing, graphic effects, and music composition and performance.
+Curry is also skilled at editing, graphic effects and music composition.